JakeIsAlivee/Music-Visualizer/README.md

-This is a program that visualizes the waveform from a .wav file
+This is a program that visualizes the waveform from a sound file

-	Only works with .wav files (for now)
-	Has 8 rendering modes
+	Only works with .wav, .mp3, .flac, .mp2 (for some reason), .ogg files (for now) Has 8 rendering modes
 	10 wave zooming modes
 	Has a song queue where you can add, delete, change the songs order or import all .wav files from a folder